-- When making your choices, be realistic. - Which subjects are you best at now? - Which subjects do you enjoy the most? - Are there any subjects necessary for the university or TAFE subject or job that you are aiming at? - Have you checked the university subject prerequisites? - Have you checked the TAFE selection criteria? - What are your chances of being successful in those subjects? - Have you met the prerequisites?
-Most subjects will require a reasonable standard in lower school studies. - You will need to have thought about six subjects and two reserve choices.
+- When making your choices, be realistic. - Which subjects are you best at now? - Which subjects do you enjoy the most? - Are there any courses necessary for the university or TAFE subject or job that you are aiming at? - o Have you checked the university courses prerequisites? - o Have you checked the TAFE selection criteria? - What are your chances of being successful in those courses? - Have you met the prerequisites?
+Most courses will require a reasonable standard in lower school studies. - You will need to have thought about six courses and two reserve choices.
 The reserve choices may come into play if one of your first six preferences is unavailable. - It is good to get advice about your selections at this time.
-Have you discussed your subject selection with your parents, the Careers Advisor (Mrs Slodecki), your Form teacher, other teachers and friends? - Try to pick a broad range of subjects rather than concentrate all your efforts on subjects that are very similar to each other. - Once you have completed your subject selection on SSO it may be difficult to change them.
+Have you discussed your courses selection with your parents, the Careers Development Practitioner, your Form teacher, other teachers and friends? - Try to pick a broad range of courses rather than concentrate all your efforts on courses that are very similar to each other. - Once you have completed your courses selection on SSO it may be difficult to change them.
 Please be very sure about what you have selected to avoid this problem.